Introduction

 Post-Surgery Physical Therapy

 Post-surgery physical therapy begins immediately after the ACL reconstruction surgery.
 The initial focus is on managing pain and swelling, restoring range of motion, and preventing muscle atrophy.
 Gradually, the therapy progresses to include weight-bearing exercises, balance training, and strengthening exercises.
-Close monitoring by a physical therapist ensures that the recovery is on track and any complications are addressed promptly.

 Intermediate Phase of Rehabilitation